-Almaworks is Columbia University's startup accelerator for NYC student entrepreneurs.
-We take no equity and aim to help early-stage startups run by NYC student entrepreneurs achieve significant, sustainable growth.
+Almaworks is Columbia University's startup accelerator for Columbia student entrepreneurs.
+We take no equity and aim to help early-stage startups run by student entrepreneurs achieve significant, sustainable growth.

 You'll get direct access to some of the best startup mentors around.
 These include entrepreneurs who have built multimillion dollar businesses as well as startup growth experts, venture capitalists, and accountants and lawyers specializing in serving early stage startups.
 These mentors give personalized advice through weekly office hours.
 Check out our full list of mentors here.